EXCLUSIVE-New Hong Kong university classes set out dangers of breaking security law

 At Hong Kong Baptist University, at least one CCTV camera was present in the lecture hall, while an unidentified photographer took pictures, according to two students who attended.

-The courses represent an attack on academic freedom in Hong Kong's Western-style university education system, critics said.
+Critics said the courses represent an attack on academic freedom in Hong Kong's Western-style university education system.

 Hong Kong's national security law, imposed by Beijing last year, itself stipulates that national security must be taught in schools and universities.
 Hong Kong’s Education Secretary Kevin Yeung said earlier this year that it was a "requirement" for higher education institutions to incorporate national security education into their curriculum, according to a government statement.